GHorbel-AhmEd-AMine/SentimentAnalysis_Competition_ElectraTokenizer/README.md

 The discriminator, which is the model we’re interested in, tries to identify which tokens were replaced by the generator in the sequence.

 # Achievements
-I have achieved an accuracy of 88.1924 % on the test set using VGG16.
+I have achieved an accuracy of 88.1924 % on the test set.

 Claim the second position on the competition leaderboard.